 Recovery following breast surgery is generally swift.
 The swelling and discomfort generally resolve within five to ten days.
 Most women can resume work approximately three to five days after a breast lift.
 Aerobic activities may need to be deferred for four weeks post-operatively.
-Most of the sutures will be absorbable but some may need to be removed between two and three weeks after surgery.
+Most of the sutures will be absorbable but some may need to be taken out between two and three weeks after surgery.
 Within the first week or two, the surgeon will likely recommend wearing a soft bra for several weeks.
 Patients should refrain from wearing bras with underwire for three months.
 Swelling and discoloration around the incisions generally subside in a few days.
 Temporary changes in sensation of the nipples and skin is normal, and should improve with time.
-Scars after breast surgery are permanent, but surgeons make every effort to make scars as inconspicuous as possible and they will fade over time.
 Since incisions are usually made around and below the nipple, scars should not be noticeable even in low-cut clothing.

 Do you perform Lat Dorsi Flap Reconstruction?

 Yes.
 Our physicians perform many different types of breast reconstruction at the same time as or after a mastectomy or lumpectomy.

 Do my stitches have to be extracted?

 The majority of stitches do not need to be removed.
 A few external stitches may be present and will be removed in the first 1-2 weeks after surgery.